2018 Bentley Continental GT

 The audio systems feature the latest wide frequency Balance Mode Radiator speakers as standard, as well as Dirac Dimensions DSP for exceptional sound reproduction (Naim for Bentley premium audio).

-In terms of price, image and sheer luxuriousness, the Continental GT is a bit unique - but don't be surprised to see the big Bentley compared with the Audi R8 Plus, the Aston Martin DB9 one of many Porsche 911 Carrera models.
+In terms of price, image and sheer luxuriousness, the Continental GT is a bit unique - but don't be surprised to see the big Bentley compared with the Aston Martin DB9 and one of many Porsche 911 Carrera models.

-Price-wise, the W12-powered model can be cross-shopped with big-name supercars such as the McLaren MP4-12C, the Ferrari 458 Italia and the upcoming Lamborghini Huracan.
+Price-wise, the W12-powered model can be cross-shopped with big-name supercars such as the McLaren 650S, the Ferrari 488 GTB, and the upcoming Lamborghini Huracan.